aaronparker/aaronparker.github.io/_posts/2010-05-02-managing-product-activation-with-a-technet-subscription-and-msdn-too.md

 In the case of Windows Server 2008 R2 (Standard and Enterprise) and Windows 7 Enterprise, the number of activations is 500 for each.
 Windows Server 2008 MAK keys also provide for 500 activations, but Windows Vista Enterprise gets only 10.
 At this stage, I only have access to Retail keys for Office Professional Plus 2010, but I do get 10 activations for each version (totalling 30) of Visio and Project 2010 (Standard, Professional and Premium).
 Perhaps more keys for Office 2010 are forthcoming.

-### Strategies for managing production activations
+## Strategies for managing production activations

 TechNet and MSDN subscriptions are not entitled to KMS keys, so you will have to use at least some of those MAK activations.
 In my own test environment, I have activated my Hyper-V host, a domain controller and a server used for hosting databases and a couple of other services.
 I am now going to activate almost all of my virtual machines that I intend on keeping for any extended period of time.

-<span style="text-decoration: line-through;">To enable reuse of activations in the event of redeploying Windows to a virtual machine, there are a couple of steps you should follow:</span>
+To enable reuse of activations in the event of redeploying Windows to a virtual machine, there are a couple of steps you should follow:

-  1. <span style="text-decoration: line-through;">Assign virtual machines by operating system, i.e. virtual machines should run Windows Server or Windows client operating systems </span>
+  1. Assign virtual machines by operating system, i.e. virtual machines should run Windows Server or Windows client operating systems
-  2. <span style="text-decoration: line-through;">Don’t delete your virtual machines (VHDs or VMDKs are OK to delete), instead reuse them </span>
+  2. Don’t delete your virtual machines (VHDs or VMDKs are OK to delete), instead reuse them

-<span style="text-decoration: line-through;">Reinstalling the same version and edition of Windows using the same product key on a machine should not count against your total activation account.</span>
+Reinstalling the same version and edition of Windows using the same product key on a machine should not count against your total activation account.

 **_Update_**: OK, my information in regards to MAK keys wasn't exactly correct.
 The TechNet site doesn't make it exactly clear as to what happens specifically with keys provided to subscribers; however it's worth reading this page: [Frequently Asked Questions About Volume License Keys](http://www.microsoft.com/licensing/existing-customers/product-activation-faq.aspx) for lot's of good information about activation.
 I was able to speak with TechNet technical support to get some answers on product activation, so I'll summarise here: